ozendelait/rvc_devkit/segmentation/README.md

 Your results can be split and remapped using the common/remap_coco.py script.

-The submission format is the COCO panoptic results format: https://cocodataset.org/#format-results
+The submission format for each benchmark is the COCO panoptic results format: https://cocodataset.org/#format-results

 Submit the zipped panoptic submission to each individual leaderboard:
 - COCO: https://competitions.codalab.org/competitions/25386#learn_the_details